git/git.github.io/rev_news/drafts/edition-106.md

   (`learngitbranching.js.org`): nothing to install, all exercises are done directly in the browser, and it is very visual.

-  I also discourage people from blindly follow "[Git Branching Model](https://nvie.com/posts/a-successful-git-branching-model/)", where an integration branch like `develop` is merged to another integration one like `master`.
+  I also discourage people from blindly following the "[Git Branching Model](https://nvie.com/posts/a-successful-git-branching-model/)", where an integration branch like `develop` is merged to another integration one like `master`.
 See the links above for "gitworkflow" where I explain why one should merge to an integration branch, not from it: merging *from*